IBM/power-up/docs/OPCG_running_OPCG.rst

 Note that this command would need to be run for each individual data switch, writing to a seperate file for each.
-It is recommended to verify each file has a complete table for the appropriate interface configuration.
+It is recommended to verify each file has a complete table for the appropriate interface configuration and only one mac address entry per interface.

 SSH Keys